 At Key Stage 4 students are offered a wide range of design and technology courses to choose from.
 All courses are three years in length and are Level 2 qualifications.
 These are:

-WJEC Eduqas GCSE Food Preparation and Nutrition
+Eduqas GCSE Food Preparation and Nutrition

-NCFE Level 2 Food and Cookery
+NCFE Level 2 Food and Cookery Certificate

 Students can continue to study design and technology at Key Stage 5 by choosing one of the following routes:

-A level Product Design: 3D Design
+A level D&T: Product Design

-A level Product Design: Textiles
+A level D&T: Fashion and Textiles

 Level 3 Food Science and Nutrition Diploma

 How can I support my child in this subject?

 You can support your son or daughter in design and technology by checking they are fully equipped for all lessons, particularly the practical element of the subject, for example in bringing in food practical ingredients.